Galois representations over convergent de Rham period ring: Introduction

 This paper studies the $\bdrpd$-representations, which are certain ``(over)-convergent" variants of the $\bdrplus$-representations.
 The convergent subring $\bdrpd \subset \bdrplus$ first appears in the work of Colmez \cite{Col08a} in his study of ramification theory and Artin conductors; recently, this ring (and its sheaf version on the pro-\'etale site) is used in Wiersig's work \cite{Wie1, Wie2} with applications to $\mathcal{\wideparen{D}}$-modules.
 In modern geometric language, $\bdrpd$ is exactly the (un-completed) stalk at the de Rham point of the Fargues--Fontaine curve (whose completion is $\bdrplus$); we defer to Construction \ref{cons:intro_bdrpd} for more details of this ring.

 To motivate, we shall first quickly explain Sen's theory \cite{Sen81} of $C$-representations and Fontaine's theory \cite{Fon04} of $\bdrplus$-representations.
 Then in \S \ref{subsec:intro_decomp}, we explain an analogous \emph{decompletion} result for the $\bdrpd$-representations, with one caveat on the ``mis-matching" of \emph{cohomology theory} with the classical $\bdrplus$-theory.
-In \S \ref{subsec:intro_conv}, we show that when the Sen weights satisfy certain \emph{$p$-adic non-Liouville} conditions, then there are ``matching" comparisons between the $\bdrpd$-representations and the $\bdrp$-representations; alternatively, a $\bdrp$-representation is \emph{convergent} in a ``meaningful" way only if such conditions are satisfied.
+In \S \ref{subsec:intro_conv}, we show that when the Sen weights satisfy certain \emph{$p$-adic non-Liouville} conditions, then there are ``matching" comparisons between the $\bdrpd$-representations and the $\bdrp$-representations.
 Indeed, the discussions in \S \ref{subsec:intro_conv} bear some resemblances with the study of \emph{overconvergent $(\varphi, \Gamma)$-modules} constructed by Cherbonnier--Colmez \cite{CC98}, yet with subtle and important differences; an extensive comparison will be given in \S \ref{subsec:intro_compare}: see in particular the (subtle) relations between ``decompletion" and ``(over)-convergence".

 Let us fix some notations.
 Let $K$ be a mixed characteristic complete discrete valuation field with perfect residue field of characteristic $p$.
 Fix an algebraic closure $\overline{K}$ and denote $\gk=\gal(\overline{K}/K)$; let $C$ be the $p$-adic completion of $\overline K$.
 Let $\kinfty/K$ be the cyclotomic extension by adjoining all $p$-power roots of unity, let $\hk:=\gal(\barK/\kinfty)$ and $\gammak:=\gal(\kinfty/K)$; let $\hatkinfty$ be the $p$-adic completion of $\kinfty$.